AbduEbrahimi/kanalyab/README.md

 ## Installation

-Install : Visit the site to get the program
+Install & update : Visit the site to get the program

 ```bash
   #